QuantConnect/Documentation/07-Research/07-research-to-production.rst

 API Context
 ===========

 The most notable difference is that research uses QuantBook while backtesting uses QCAlgorithm.
-QuantBook is a wrapper on QCAlgorithm, which means QuantBook allows you to access all the methods available to QCAlgorithm; However, QuantBook contains some additional methods not found in QCAlgorithm, like :code:`GetFutureHistory` and :code:`GetOptionHistory`.
-This means that if we utilize one of these methods in research to request historical data, we will need to replace them with their QCAlgorithm counterpart GetHistory. :code:`GetFundamental` in research does not have any counterpart in backtesting.
+QuantBook is a wrapper on QCAlgorithm, which means QuantBook allows you to access all the methods available to QCAlgorithm; However, QuantBook contains some additional methods not found in QCAlgorithm, like ``GetFutureHistory`` and ``GetOptionHistory``.
+This means that if we utilize one of these methods in research to request historical data, we will need to replace them with their QCAlgorithm counterpart GetHistory. ``GetFundamental`` in research does not have any counterpart in backtesting.
 Fundamental data is accessed through universe selection in backtesting.
 Visit the Universe Selection documentation to learn more.

-We can, for most intents and purposes, replace :code:`qb` with :code:`self` when exporting code to backtesting.
+We can, for most intents and purposes, replace `qb` with ``self`` when exporting code to backtesting.
 For example, consider the following code in the research environment.

 .. code-block::